fprime-community/fprime-tutorial-math-component/docs/creating-components-3.md

 ## Component Description

-The `MathReceiver` is a queued component which receives parameters, send parameters, logs events, and sends telemetry.
+The `MathReceiver` is a queued component which receives parameters, sends parameters, logs events, and sends telemetry.
 With this is mind, use the following command to create the `MathReceiver` component.

 ## Creating the MathReceiver